Seatis/my-teaching-materials/workshop/hardware/hardware-first-day/README.md

 **Loop blocks**
   - Guide through
-    - what is a variable
+    - repeat
-    - set
+    - while
-    - change
+    - for
   - Task
     - Do the previous task with a loop (much shorter solution, isn't it?)